What is the vapor products tax?

 I purchased untaxed vapor products (received and/or consumed in Wisconsin).
 Do I owe excise tax?

-Yes, you owe use tax on vapor products that you use or store in Wisconsin at the rate of 5 cents per milliliter of the liquid or other substance, regardless of whether the liquid or substance contains nicotine.
+Yes, you owe use tax on vapor products that you use or store in Wisconsin at the rate of 5 cents per milliliter of the liquid or other substance that is depleted as the product is used, regardless of whether the liquid or substance contains nicotine.
 The use tax does not apply on the vapor products if the excise tax has been paid by the manufacturer, distributor, or retailer or if an exemption applies (e.g., vapor products sold by post exchanges of the U.S. armed forces).

 The vapor products use tax is reported on Form TT-104s,